Last updated June 2021

 Based only on the current legal requirements, the minimum level of requested cybersecurity for vendors and manufacturers is attainable.

-But regulatory compliance on basic security for individual IoT devices is just the first step.
+However, the first step is regulatory compliance on basic security for individual IoT devices.

 Network operators need to take additional actions.
 They can implement more high-level cyber-security and solutions that go beyond the performance of individual devices to address the IoT more holistically and comprehensively.